About the Term “Spirituality”

 What seems important to us is to link dance with all forms of spiritual quests, either in the frame of a particular worship or ritual, or in each artists’ unique feeling

 There are various ways to classify sacred dances.
 They are based on some criteria the way the dance is held and particularly on the result which is expected.
-Its up to the reader to place a dance under one or more categories.
+It is up to the reader to place a dance under one or more categories.

-1 / devotional dances, to pay homage to Nature or to the deities.
+– devotional dances: to pay homage to Nature or to the deities.

-3 / magic dances, to obtain a concrete magic result: triggering the rain, attracting luck, ensuring a victory, obtaining a cure, etc.
+– magic dances: to obtain a concrete result: trigger rain, attract luck, ensure victory, etc.

-4 / pedagogical dances, to transmit a spiritual teaching
+– pedagogical dances: to transmit a spiritual teaching

 the other purposes were to “show off” before the powers;